SamiranDas1311/OGD/README.md

 test the various ML algorithms, a dataset consisting of 27 ROIs selected mainly from low -vegetated areas, that cover 2% of the total area of Greece was created.

 Tags- Classification, Semantic segmentation, Multisensor data fusion

 Link- https://doi.org/10.5281/zenodo.7806929

-Dataset for Lithological
+Dataset for Lithological Mapping
-Mapping\\

 Location- California

 Description-

 This dataset contains over one thousand high-resolution images of aerial photographs taken in southern California.
 The photographs were taken from a plane and are meant as a reasonable facsimile for satellite images.
-Images are grouped into sets of five, each of which have the same setId.
+Images are grouped into sets of five, each of which have the same set.
 Each image in a set was taken on a different day (but not necessarily at the same time each day).
 The images for each set cover approximately the same area but are not exactly aligned.
 Images are named according to the convention setId_day.
 In the training set, the images have the correct day ordering.
 In the test set, the images are scrambled.

 This competition asks you order the scrambled images in the test set.
 This is anticipated to be a challenging task.
 Some locations will provide very little evidence of changes from day